vinnalya/bsv-duplicate/README.md

 ```
 ├── data : directory containing data
-│   └── (also available in pdf and png format)
+│   └── references.bib : an exemplary data file in .bibtex format
 ├── doc : directory containing documentation files
 │   ├── context-specification.md : context of the system, describing why the system needs to be realized
 │   ├── requirements-specification.md : requirements of the system, describing what needs to be realized
 │   └── system-specification.md : specification of the system, describing how the system will be realized
 ├── src : directory containing all source code
+│   ├── util: supporting files for the main file
+│   │   ├── detector.py : script implementing the duplicate detection
+│   │   └── parser.py : script for parsing the raw text file into a list of Article objects
+│   └── main.py: main file executing the functionality
-├── test : directory containing all test files
+└── test : directory containing all test files
-└── requirements.txt : required library for the system to run
 ```

 ## Usage